 Areas of concentration range from studio art to art history, and you can find anything from a low residency MFA or online program to a traditional, campus-based art graduate school in one of the world’s culture meccas.
 Some masters level fine art degrees include a Master of Fine Arts, a Master of History of Art and Art World Practice, an Interdisciplinary Book & Paper Arts MFA, and a Master of Fine Arts in Visual Arts: New Projects.
 Graduate certificates may also be an ideal option that allows students to take courses in a specific area of focus, like Museum Studies or Printmaking.

 If you’re seeking graduate or MFA programs in art, your first step should be to explore the options available in your area of interest.
-Filter by degree level to see the graduate programs that suit your goals.
+Filter by degree level to see the masters of fine arts programs that suit your goals.
 For example, search for Fine Arts Graduate Certificate or Master of Fine Arts Graduate Program to see what schools meet your criteria.
 Start your search for the perfect art graduate programs today!